louisaarocha/AD-Homelab-VirtualBox/README.md

 4.  **Organizational Unit (OU) Structure**
      - Strategically organized the Active Directory by creating OUs for the Atlanta office location, Atlanta users, and Atlanta computer accounts.
-     - Demonstrated proficiency in moving users, such as Bob Ross, from the Users container into specific OUs.
+     - Demonstrated proficiency in moving users, such as Bob Ross, from the "Users" container into specific OUs.

 <br>
 <p align="center">